-The International Protection Agency produced two leaflets in English, disseminated to persons together with the decision and temporary protection certificate: 'Frequently Asked Questions' and 'Rights of persons enjoying temporary protection'.9
+The International Protection Agency produced two leaflets in English, disseminated to persons together with the decision and temporary protection certificate: 'Frequently Asked Questions' and 'Rights of persons enjoying temporary protection'.

-The Malta Refugee Council regularly posted information updates on its website and social media sites, under the heading 'Ukraine Info'.10 The NGO aditus foundation published a Fact Sheet on Temporary Protection.11 During the early months of the arrivals to Malta, the Malta Refugee Council organised a series of information meetings with representatives of the Ukrainian community and government officials, with the aim of explaining issues such as social support, accommodation, documentation, etc.
+The Malta Refugee Council regularly posted information updates on its website and social media sites, under the heading 'Ukraine Info'.
+The NGO aditus foundation published a Fact Sheet on Temporary Protection.
+During the early months of the arrivals to Malta, the Malta Refugee Council organised a series of information meetings with representatives of the Ukrainian community and government officials, with the aim of explaining issues such as social support, accommodation, documentation, etc. Throughout 2023, the Council maintained communication with the community discussing individual cases and also broader challenges and issues experienced.

-Furthermore, the Ukraine Community Crisis Centre Malta was established with the help of the Honorary Consulate of Ukraine in Malta.12 It provided the following support:
+In 2022, the Ukraine Community Crisis Centre Malta was established with the help of the Honorary Consulate of Ukraine in Malta.
+It provided support relating to information and practical assistance mainly to newly-arrived applicants.
+The Centre was less active in 2023.